THAT 2012 Blog Part I: Game of the Year Awards

 BEST PC/MAC GAME: Prey

 The narrative structure reminded me that of the Half-Life series.
 I felt the gameplay blended well with the setting (despite having that gimmicky and slight outdated charm).
-Not to mention Dowasi “Tommy” Towadi, which I personally was a well-written character, especially in regards to his indigenous background.
+Not to mention Dowasi “Tommy” Towadi, which I personally felt he was a well-written character, especially in regards to his indigenous background.
 Being native myself, it’s refreshing to see such characters break away from their stereotypical-esque shells and just be themselves, whether historic or contemporary.
 It’s one of the more enjoyable FPSs I played in a while, more so than the typical military shooters spawning in a rapid basis.
 Here’s hoping Prey 2 sees the light of day.

 MOST UNDERRATED: NieR (PS3)